madrilene/eleventy-excellent/src/posts/daily/final-thoughts-friday-for-2025-05-23.md

 ---
 title: "✅ Final Thoughts Friday for 2025-05-23"
+permalink: "/archive/final-thoughts-friday-for-2025-05-23/"
-description: "Waymo hits 10M paid rides, but it's just a small fraction compared to the gig economy giants!"
+description: "Waymo hits 10M paid rides, but it&#39;s just a small fraction compared to the gig economy giants!"
 date: 2025-05-25 07:05:27.495379+00:00
 ---